TriggerhappyJ/Trigger-Bot/README.md

 **A simple discord bot that includes quality-of-life improvements to the discord experience**

 ***Features***
+- Automatic posting of new free games of the week from the Epic Games Store
-- Commands to check the current and upcoming free games on the Epic Games Store
+- Command to check the free games on the EGS at any time
-- Replacement of twitter/reddit links with fxtwitter/rxddit links to have media from either site embed properly
+- Configurable automatic replacement of social links to better embeds
+  - Supports Twitter(X), Reddit, Instagram, YT Shorts, TikTok
+  - Settings to toggle replacement on either all or specific sites per user
-  - Message is sent through a webhook to look like the user sent it
+  - Reposts the link through a webhook imitating the original user for seemless conversations
-  - Commands for user to opt in/out of link replacement (enabled by default)